rodekruis/social-media-listening/README.md

 This repo contains the code to:
 1. Download text data on a specific topic (e.g. COVID-19 vaccines)
 2. Translate it to English
-3. Analyze sentiment (is it positive or negative?)
+3. Detect and remove personal information
-4. Divide it into topics
+4. Analyze sentiment (is it positive or negative?)
-5. Assign a topic and a representative example to each group
+5. Classify text or assign a topic and a representative example to each group

 Topic modelling is built on top of [GSDMM: short text clustering](https://github.com/rwalk/gsdmm), while sentiment and translation use [Hugging Face Models](https://huggingface.co/) and/or [Google Cloud Natural Language](https://cloud.google.com/natural-language).